yusdiansya/Image-Enhancement/README.md

 # Image-Enhancement
-The publish discuss about a few technique of enhancement using Fetal Heart dataset from Intelligent System Research Group (ISysRG) as research member under the auspices of Prof. Ir.
+The publish discuss a few techniques of enhancement using Fetal Heart dataset from Intelligent System Research Group (ISysRG) as research member under the auspices of Prof. Ir.
 Siti Nurmaini, M.T as leader - Computer Science, Sriwijaya University, South Sumatera, Indonesia.